vacu9708/Algorithm/Path finding algorithm/Kruskal's minimum spanning tree/README.md

 ## Working process
 >Greedy method is used.
 1. Sort all the edges in ascending order.
-2. Pick the smallest edge.
-Check if it forms a cycle with the spanning tree formed so far.
-If cycle is not formed, include this edge.
+2. Pick the first edge that has the smallest weight.
+3. Check if it forms a cycle with the spanning tree formed so far.
+If a cycle is not formed, include this edge.
 Else, discard it.
-3. Repeat step#2 until there are (V-1) edges in the spanning tree. (until MST is finished).
+4. Repeat until there are (V-1) edges in the spanning tree. (until making the MST is finished).

 ## Graph used and the Minimum Spanning Tree made in this code
 <img src="https://user-images.githubusercontent.com/67142421/149641825-299e573d-f986-4e29-8f4d-d85907f419a9.png" width="600" height="500">